The 20 Best Laryngeal Nerve Damage Doctors Near Me in North Carolina, US

 Offers Telehealth

-John Britt is an Otolaryngologist in Winston Salem, North Carolina.
-Dr. Britt has been practicing medicine for over 31 years and is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Thyroid Cancer, Anaplastic Thyroid Cancer, Follicular Thyroid Cancer, Infant Hearing Loss, and Thyroidectomy.
+John Britt is an Otolaryngologist practicing medicine in Winston Salem, North Carolina.
+He has been practicing medicine for over 32 years.
+Dr. Britt is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
+He is also highly rated in 48 other conditions, according to our data.
+His clinical expertise encompasses Follicular Thyroid Cancer, Anaplastic Thyroid Cancer, Thyroid Cancer, Infant Hearing Loss, and Thyroidectomy.
+Dr. Britt is board certified in Otolaryngology.

 Advanced in Laryngeal Nerve Damage